-Over the past 18 months we have been working to reduce the amount of single use plastic and waste entering our offices and sites.
+Over the past two years we have been working to reduce the amount of single use plastic and waste entering our offices and sites.
 We have set an objective to target disposable plastic, cut it’s unnecessary use, and achieve positive, long-term behaviour change within our business.

 Read more about what we have achieved here.

-We are currently developing a new holistic approach to sustainability that integrates reducing carbon, minimising waste, and making positive contributions to biodiversity.
+We are developing a holistic approach to the sustainability of our business that will set out how we will tackle the issue of climate change, integrating carbon reduction, minimising waste, and making positive contributions to biodiversity.